Barr: Law enforcement must 'dominate' streets amid protests

 The Justice Department deployed the U.S. Marshals Service and agents from the Drug Enforcement Administration to supplement National Guard troops in Washington on Sunday.
 By midnight, Barr had ordered the FBI to deploy its Hostage Rescue Team, an elite tactical unit, to the streets of the nation's capital, a senior Justice Department official said.

-Barr has also directed the federal Bureau of Prisons to send teams of prison riot officers to patrol the streets in Miami and Washington, D.C., said the official, who could not discuss the matter publicly and spoke to The Associated Press on condition of anonymity.
+Barr has also directed the federal Bureau of Prisons to send teams of prison riot officers to patrol the streets in Miami and Washington, the official added.
+The federal prison system had also implemented a temporary measure to further curtail inmate movement at prisons across the U.S. "to ensure the good order and security of our institutions, as well as ensure the safety of staff and inmates," the Bureau of Prisons said.

+Barr was traveling around Washington on Monday night to observe the protests, according to the senior Justice Department official, who would not discuss the matter publicly and spoke on condition of anonymity.

 The U.S. Park Police and Secret Service have had dozens of officers out in riot gear in Washington for the last few nights, in addition to the Metropolitan Police Department.
 U.S. Customs and Border Protection was also sending officers, agents and aircraft around the country to assist other law enforcement agencies "confronting the lawless actions of rioters," the agency said.
 The officers were being deployed in several states, though the official declined to provide specific details, citing security concerns.